activeloopai/deeplake/README.md

 </div>

-## Getting Started with Hub (deprecated soon and will be replaced with deeplake)
+## Getting Started with Deep Lake (deprecated soon and will be replaced with deeplake)

 ### 🚀 How to install Deep Lake
-Hub is written in 100% Python and can be quickly installed using pip.
+Deep Lake is written in 100% Python and can be quickly installed using pip.

 ```sh
 pip3 install hub
 ```

-**By default, Hub does not install dependencies for audio, video, and google-cloud (GCS) support.
+**By default, Deep Lake does not install dependencies for audio, video, and google-cloud (GCS) support.
 They can be installed using**:
 ```sh
 pip3 install "hub[av]"          -> Audio and video support via PyAV
 pip3 install "hub[gcp]"         -> GCS support via google-* dependencies
 pip3 install "hub[all]"         -> Installs everything - audio, video and GCS support
 ```

-### 🧠 Training a PyTorch model on a Hub dataset
+### 🧠 Training a PyTorch model on a Deep Lake dataset

-#### Load CIFAR 10, one of the readily available datasets in Hub:
+#### Load CIFAR 10, one of the readily available datasets in Deep Lake:

 ```python
 import hub